 Being an insurance company in today’s market isn’t easy.
 Those operating in one of the most highly regulated industries know all too well that buying insurance doesn’t usually excite the consumer.
-You don’t find people talking about choosing insurance providers in the same way they deliberate over buying a Google Pixel or iPhone X. Skepticism, indifference and distrust have traditionally been much more likely consumer attitudes towards their insurance company.
+You don’t find people talking about choosing between Geico and Liberty Mutual or Ping An and China Life in the same way they deliberate over buying a Google Pixel or iPhone X. Skepticism, indifference and distrust have traditionally been much more likely consumer attitudes towards insurance companies.

-Yet insurance is a must-have product that covers so many areas of our lives – your car, home, health, travel, even your cat.
+Yet, homeowners insurance, car insurance, life insurance and the like, are must-have financial services covering just about every area of our lives.
 This abundance of opportunities makes the market extremely competitive, with major players contributing to the industry’s billions of dollars spent on advertising.
 And it’s not just traditional insurance companies that are fighting for consumer attention.
-According to a recent HBR global survey, more than 65% of customers said they would think seriously about buying insurance products from non-insurers, with 23% opting to go totally digital, purchasing insurance from Google or Amazon-like online providers instead.
+According to a recent HBR global survey, more than 65% of customers said they would think seriously about buying insurance products from non-insurers, with 23% opting to go totally digital, purchasing insurance from Google or Amazon-like online providers on mobile apps instead.

-In this next edition of our Industry Branding series, we take a look at the branding of leading insurance firms, taking stock of how their tricks of the trade are changing the sector, and providing lessons for any firm looking to boost business through their brand world.
+In this next edition of our Industry Branding series, we take a look at the branding of leading insurance firms, taking stock of how their tricks of the trade are changing the sector, and providing lessons for any firm looking to boost business and increase brand value through their brand world.

 Branding insurance firms case study #1: Hi Oscar…

 Since launching in 2012, New York-based health insurer Oscar Health has caused quite a stir in the market.
 Promising a new kind of healthcare, the company’s mission “to make buying health insurance easier, more transparent and to provide better customer service” came about after co-founder Josh Kushner hurt his ankle and was presented with a typically complex and incomprehensible insurance bill.